VIT Bhopal University | M.Tech Admissions 2025

 5000-10000 | 51-63 |

-In the simplest words, GATE 2025 score calculation can be defined as that a student with the highest mark in a particular subject is assigned the top rank in that subject.
+In the simplest words, GATE 2025 score calculation can be defined as a student with the highest mark in a particular subject being assigned the top rank in that subject.
 Talking about the GATE 2025 score vs rank analysis, the students with GATE 2025 subsequent marks from high to low obtain the rank in the same order.
 Besides GATE 2025 rank and marks, another doubt that students come up with is "what is a good score in the GATE exam".
-A good score in the GATE 2025 Exam enables candidates to get admission to their desired institute.
+A good score on the GATE 2025 Exam enables candidates to gain admission to their desired institute.

 Candidates can check the GATE Marks vs Rank 2024 in the table below.